Group Sum Chromatic Number of Graphs: Introduction

 \section{Introduction}

-A labelling of edges of a graph $G$ is called \textit{vertex-colouring} if it results in weighted degrees that properly colour the vertices.
-If we use the elements of $\{1,2,\dots,k\}$ to label the edges, such a labelling is called \textit{vertex-colouring $k$-edge-labelling}.
+A labelling of the edges of a graph $G$ is called a \textit{vertex-colouring} if it results in weighted degrees that properly colour the vertices.
+If we use the elements of $\{1,2,\dots,k\}$ to label the edges, such a labelling is called a \textit{vertex-colouring $k$-edge-labelling}.

 The concept of colouring the vertices with the sums of edge labels was introduced for the first time by Karo\'nski, {\L}uczak and Thomason (\cite{ref_KarLucTho}).
 The authors posed the following question.
-Given a graph $G$ with no components of order less than $3$, what is the minimum $k$ such that there exists a vertex-colouring $k$-edge-labelling?
-As there are some analogies with ordinary proper graph colouring, we will call this minimum value of $k$ the \textit{sum chromatic number} and denote it with $\chi^\Sigma(G)$.
+Given a graph $G$ with no component of order less than $3$, what is the minimum $k$ such that there exists a vertex-colouring $k$-edge-labelling?
+As there are some analogies with ordinary proper graph colouring, we will call this minimum value of $k$ the \textit{sum chromatic number} and denote it by $\chi^\Sigma(G)$.